SEC Commits to Financial Education, Inclusion for Children, Youths

 “By participating in this global movement, the SEC seeks to instill strong financial habits in young Nigerians, empowering them to build a secure financial future.

-“Recognising the importance of financial literacy for children, the commission used the opportunity to launch its #CatchThemYoung: Invest in Their Future campaign, aimed at encouraging early financial education and investment awareness among young Nigerians.
-More plans are expected to unfold with anticipated collaboration from the capital market community,” SEC said.
+“Recognising the importance of financial literacy for children, the Commission used the opportunity to launch its #CatchThemYoung: Invest in Their Future campaign, aimed at encouraging early financial education and investment awareness among young Nigerians.
+More plans are expected to unfold with anticipated collaboration from the capital market community.”

-To commemorate the week, SEC launched an extensive social media campaign across its digital platforms.
-Additionally, the commission hosted a special podcast featuring the principal and a student of Aduvie International School, where they discussed the significance of financial education and responsible money management among students.
+To commemorate the week, the SEC launched an extensive social media campaign across its digital platforms.
+Additionally, the Commission hosted a special podcast featuring the principal and a student of Aduvie International School, where they discussed the significance of financial education and responsible money management among students.

 “Beyond online engagements, the SEC organised financial literacy outreaches, visiting several schools in Abuja, including Bellanadia School, Oaks and Acorn Montessori, Twinsquare Academy, iScholars International Academy, and Esteem Boys College.
 These sessions were designed to teach children about money management, the power of investments, and strategies to secure their financial future, in alignment with this year’s GMW theme.”